Zucchini Brownies (almost guilt free!)

 Break the eggs into a pint mixing bowl and place in fridge while you get on with the rest of the prep - they whisk up better when cold.

-Break up the chocolate into a large, microwave proof mixing bowl and heat for a minute to two on high until melted.
+Break up the chocolate into a large, microwave proof mixing bowl and heat for a minute to two at a time on high until melted ( stirring each time you check) It'll probably take about 4/5 mins altogether but keep checking!

 While chocolate is still warm stir in the coconut oil - stir until all melted.
 Leave to one side.